-Companies are also able to seek guidance from the MHRA on proposed advertisements, or to request a meeting to discuss issues that arise during the vetting procedure.
+It is also open to companies to seek guidance from the MHRA on proposed advertisements or to request a meeting to discuss issues that arise during the vetting procedure.

-From a self-regulatory system point of view, the Association of the British Pharmaceutical Industry Code of Practice (the "ABPI Code"), administered by the Prescription Medicines Code of Practice Authority ("PMCPA"), does not require any prior approval for the advertising of POMs but, again, guidance can be sought prior to publication.
+From a self-regulatory system point of view, the Association of the British Pharmaceutical Industry Code of Practice (the ABPI Code), administered by the Prescription Medicines Code of Practice Authority (PMCPA) does not generally require any prior approval for the advertising of POMs, but again, guidance can be sought prior to publication.
 MHRA vetting does not guarantee compliance with the ABPI Code.

-In the case of over-the-counter medicines, the Proprietary Association of Great Britain ("PAGB") Consumer Code requires prior approval.
+In the case of over-the-counter medicines, the Proprietary Association of Great Britain (PAGB) Consumer Code requires prior approval.
 However, this requirement does not apply to advertisements aimed at persons qualified to prescribe or supply medicines, or their employers (caught by the PAGB Professional Code).
-The PAGB reviews all members' advertising to the public against their code of practice.
+The PAGB reviews all of their members' advertising to the public against their code of practice.